larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 in {{appeals}}.
 The IESG is responsible for appointing and overseeing the moderator team, and approving guidance provided by that team.

-## Out of Scope: Non-IETF Fora, Private Communications, and Content Removal
+## Actions That Are Out of Scope

-It is important to note that the moderator team only moderates *public* IETF fora.
-Their mandate does not extend to problematic behavior in private communication, such as private chat groups, direct messages, or conversations or other interactions outside of meetings.
-In such cases, the Ombudsteam should be approached.

-Content removal or redaction from IETF archives are not moderation actions, and are therefore also beyond the scope of this memo.
+Moderator actions are only permitted for the purposes of limiting disruptive communications in IETF fora.
+All other actions are beyond the scope of this memo.
+Examples of actions that are out of scope include, but are not limited to, datatracker account removal, in-person meeting registration, content removal or redaction, moderation or policing of private or non-IETF communications, and redaction from IETF archives.

 # Moderation Procedures and Transparency {#prod}